Affiliate Disclosure: This post contains Amazon affiliate links. I earn a small commission at no extra cost to you.

 Purina Pro Plan FortiFlora

-FortiFlora is the probiotic that veterinarians reach for most often.
-It contains a guaranteed amount of live Enterococcus faecium, a beneficial bacteria strain that supports intestinal health.
-The single-serve packets make dosing foolproof.
+FortiFlora is the probiotic vets reach for most.
+It guarantees a specific amount of live Enterococcus faecium, a beneficial bacteria strain that locks down intestinal health.
+The single-serve packets make it impossible to mess up the dose.

 Buy Purina FortiFlora on Amazon